-Regardless of whether the complaint is dismissed or pursued to completion of the Grievance Process, the School will continue to address and remedy any systemic issues or concerns that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
-The Future Professional who withdraws or leaves while the process is pending may not return to the School in any capacity.
-The appropriate School employees will be notified accordingly.
-Such exclusion applies to all School locations.
+Regardless of whether the Complaint is dismissed or pursued to completion of the Resolution Process, School will continue to address and remedy any systemic issues or concerns that may have contributed to the alleged violation(s), and any ongoing effects of the alleged discrimination, harassment, and/or retaliation.

+When a student withdraws or leaves while the process is pending, the student may not return to the School in any capacity until the Complaint is resolved and any sanctions imposed are satisfied.
+If the student indicates they will not return, the Title IX Coordinator has discretion to dismiss the Complaint.
+Admissions and the Director will be notified accordingly.

-If the Future Professional Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the Grievance Process may continue remotely and, if found in violation, that Future Professional is not permitted to return to the School unless and until all sanctions, if any, have been satisfied.
+If the student Respondent takes a leave for a specified period of time (e.g., one semester or term), the Resolution Process may continue remotely.
+If found in violation, that student is not permitted to return to School unless and until all sanctions, if any, have been satisfied.